dotnet/docs/docs/fsharp/language-reference/computation-expressions.md

 * Effectful computations
 * Generative computations

 More generally, there are *context-sensitive* computations that you must perform in certain parts of an application.
-Writing context-sensitive code can be challenging, as it is quite easy to "leak" computations outside of a given context without abstractions to prevent you from doing so.
+Writing context-sensitive code can be challenging, as it is easy to "leak" computations outside of a given context without abstractions to prevent you from doing so.
 These abstractions are often challenging to write by yourself, which is why F# has a generalized way to do so called Computation Expressions.

 Computation Expressions offer a uniform syntax and abstraction model for encoding context-sensitive computations.

-Every computation expressio is backed by a *builder* type.
-This builder type defines the operations that are available for the computation expression.
-See [Creating a New Type of Computation Expression](computation-expressions.md#creating-a-new-type-of-computation-expression), which shows how this is done.
+Every computation expression is backed by a *builder* type.
+The builder type defines the operations that are available for the computation expression.
+See [Creating a New Type of Computation Expression](computation-expressions.md#creating-a-new-type-of-computation-expression), which shows how to create a custom computation expression.

 ### Syntax overview